Greenstand/treetracker-wallet-api/README.md

 ### Database Setup

-To connect to the database, we need a username and a database name.
+To connect to the database, we need a user and a database.
 We can either use the default `postgres` user, or create a new user.
 We then need to create a database associated with that user.

 To create a new user (role):